talpalang/talpa/docs/Functions.md

 Functions are declared using the `fn` keyword.
 Its arguments are type annotated, with the type following the name of the formal argument.
 If the function returns a value, the return type must be specified after the arguments are defined, but before the scope.
 The scope contains the functions code.
 It begins at `{` and ends at `}`.
-Use the `return` keyword to return from the function, and if you are returning a value, it is followed by the variable name.
+Use the `return` keyword to return from the function, and if you are returning a value, it is followed by that value.

 Below is an implementation of a simple adder function.